 Classification of your degree

 On successfully completing this course, we’ll award you our Master of Physics.
-The title of your degree will show your specialism:

 The class of honours (first, upper-second, lower-second or third) will depend on your grades at Stages 3 and 4.